The Interactions of the State and NGOs in China

 One study, stemming from the project, argues that not only is the central state actively involved in the development of NGOs, but increasingly the successes of NGOs are determined by their interactions with the local state.
 This oft-cited study can be found in the Journal of Contemporary China [audio paper: video and podcast] [translation: Chinese].

-In another study, it is strongly suggested that collaboration between the local state and NGOs can be advantageous [public talk: video and podcast].
+In another study, it is strongly suggested that collaboration between the local state and NGOs can be advantageous [public talk: video, podcast and powerpoint].
 It will alleviate the local state’s burden to address a number of social welfare concerns, and it will allow Chinese NGOs, who have increasing resources and capacity, to meaningfully engage with relevant social problems and issues.
 The available literature suggests two different explanations to understand a lack of collaboration between both parties, namely (1) the Chinese state’s strength and domination, and (2) organizational differences between both sectors.
 This study proposes a third and new explanation, which draws on theories of epistemic awareness and institutional knowledge production.
 The study has been published in the noted journal, The China Quarterly [audio paper: video and podcast] [translation: Chinese].

-In a fourth study, published in Voluntas: International Journal of Voluntary and Nonprofit Organizations [audio paper: video and podcast] [translation: Chinese] it is suggested that the characteristics and structures of NGOs in China are shaped by resource strategies developed in response to their ecology of opportunity.
+In a fourth study, published in Voluntas: International Journal of Voluntary and Nonprofit Organizations [audio paper: video and podcast] [translation: Chinese and German] it is suggested that the characteristics and structures of NGOs in China are shaped by resource strategies developed in response to their ecology of opportunity.
 The study further examines how these characteristics and structures influence the construction and performance of citizenship in an advanced authoritarian environment.

-Further note, some of the background thinking for this project stems from an earlier study looking at good governance and accountability mechanisms for NGOs in China [audio paper: video and podcast] [translation: Chinese] (serialized in the China Daily), and edited book China in an Era of Transition: Understanding Contemporary State and Society Actors.
+Further note, some of the background thinking for this project stems from an earlier study looking at good governance and accountability mechanisms for NGOs in China [audio paper: video and podcast] [translation: Chinese] (serialized in the China Daily), and an edited book China in an Era of Transition: Understanding Contemporary State and Society Actors.

 Jump to Other Research Projects: